 Kubernetes: How is K8s Transforming Container Management?

-Since the emergence of K8s or Kubernetes in the spotlight in 2014, it has been transforming container management by continuing to impact the way companies are managing containers via software.
-Giant commercial players have already backed it, affecting commercial open source systems and ...
+Since K8s — or Kubernetes — emerged in 2014, it has been transforming container management by continuing to impact the way companies are managing containers via software.
+Giant commercial players have already backed it, affecting commercial open source systems and causing a ripple effec...